 The Commission has been told that policy based reasons are needed to control planning applications for former domestic gardens and to justify the refusal of inappropriate or unsuitable applications for these sites.
-However, members have been informed that the current Local Plan only contains generic design policies for windfall sites.
+However, members have been informed that the current Local Plan does not include a specific policy for garden land, only for windfall sites.